vacp2p/zk-explorations/benchmarks.md

 # Introduction

-In this project, we embark on a journey to understand various Zero-knowledge proof systems, highlighting a consistent benchmark analysis of Poseidon across multiple circuits.
+In this project, we embark on a journey to understand various Zero-knowledge proof systems with recursive capability, highlighting a consistent benchmark analysis of Poseidon across multiple circuits.
-While there are several other benchmarking tools available, we chose Poseidon due to its unique design, which offers fewer constraints in the circuit.
+While there are different computational layouts we could benchmark, we chose Poseidon due to its unique design, which offers fewer constraints in the circuit.
 This results in quicker proving times and possibly reduced proof sizes.
+In fact, Poseidon is explicitly tailored for optimal SNARK performance and has gained immense popularity in nearly every project that incorporates SNARKs.
+Thus, not only is it more efficiently optimized, but it also represents a common workload in SNARK-based systems.
+This makes our testing more representative of real-world scenarios and less theoretical.
-We aim to meticulously evaluate Poseidon’s efficiency on zk-SNARK and zk-STARK circuit platforms like Nova, Halo2, Plonky2, and Starky.
+We aim to meticulously evaluate Poseidon’s efficiency on zk-SNARK and zk-STARK circuit platforms like Nova, Halo2 (Halo2 + KZG), Plonky2, and Starky.
 Through this comparison, we seek a holistic understanding of the advantages and drawbacks of each platform.
 Armed with this insight, we hope to determine the best framework tailored to our requirements.

 # Considerations for Benchmarks